-Drone flying isn't just for grown ups – the best kids' drones are fabulous fun for the whole family and they're really easy to fly, with simple controls that can be picked up usually in seconds.
-Also known as toy drones, these types of smaller drones don't come with the bells and whistles you'll find in today's best drones (or even today's best budget drones), but they are tons of fun to fly, don't require a license or registering, and make thrilling gifts at mostly very affordable price points.
+Piloting drones isn't just for grown ups – the best kids' drones are fabulous fun for the whole family and they're really easy to fly, with simple controls that can be picked up in seconds.
+Commonly referred to as toy drones, these mini drones might not come with all the bells and whistles you'll find in today's best drones (or even today's best budget drones), but they are a whole lot of fun to fly, they don't require a license or registering, and they make thrilling gifts at mostly very affordable prices.

 In this guide, you'll find drones suitable for pint-sized pilots as young as 4 years old, and a few that are aimed at young teens, but most will suit ages 7+.
 For adults looking to get started with drone flying, you'd be better consulting our best beginner drone guide.

 We'll also walk you through what the best drones for younger operators offer in terms of features, performance and safety, so that you can make the right choice for the little pilot you are buying for (you'll find more buying advice at the bottom of the page).
 The price widgets with each entry will automatically update to show the best prices – including deals – so you can be confident you're not overpaying.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.